Understanding Cardiovascular Conditions

 Identify Dietary Triggers for Heart Palpitations

-Additionally, emotional stress can lead to an irregular heartbeat after eating, emphasizing the importance of managing stress levels.
-To help manage their symptoms, seniors are encouraged to keep a food diary.
+Additionally, after eating, emphasizing the importance of managing stress levels.
+To help manage heart health, seniors are encouraged to keep a food diary.
 This simple practice can help track what they eat and identify specific dietary triggers, allowing for more informed choices that support heart health.
 Remember, you’re not alone in this journey, and taking small steps can lead to significant improvements in your well-being.

 The central node represents the main topic, while the branches show different foods that can affect heart rhythm.
 Each color-coded branch helps you quickly identify which foods to be cautious about for better heart health.